cosmos/governance/Mint.md

 # Technical Specifications

-The `Mint` module was designed to allow for a flexible inflation rate determined by market demand targeting a particular bonded-stake ratio, and effect a balance between market liquidity and staked supply.
+The `mint` module was designed to allow for a flexible inflation rate determined by market demand targeting a particular bonded-stake ratio, and effect a balance between market liquidity and staked supply.

 In order to best determine the appropriate market rate for inflation rewards, a moving change rate is used.
 The moving change rate mechanism ensures that if the % bonded is either over or under the goal %-bonded, the inflation rate will adjust to further incentivize or disincentivize being bonded, respectively.
 Setting the goal %-bonded at less than 100% encourages the network to maintain some non-staked tokens in order to help provide some liquidity.